NicolasMahe/Laravel-SlackOutput/README.md

 * `to`: the channel or person to post to
 * `attach`: the attachment payload

+You can find information about the attach argument here: https://api.slack.com/docs/attachments

 You can call it by the running the command:
 ```sh
 php artisan slack:post "Hello, I'm a bot" @nico